egeromin/egeromin.github.io/blog/draft-post-2/index.md

 possibilities{(+1,+1), (+1, 0), (+1, -1), etc.}.
 His new velocity then
 determines in which square he'll end up next.
 For safety, let's cap both the X-speed and Y-speed at 5 units.

+*This example is taken from the book "Reinforcement Learning" by Richard Sutton and Andrew Barto, 2018 Edition, Chapter 5.7, p111.
+I'll be referring to this book frequently and absolutely recommend it as an introduction to reinforcement learning.*

 We can write down our task using more formal terminology.
 Our task is to learn the best possible *action* in the given *state* we're in.
 In this case, a state is one of this possible cells in the